-All performing parties have, unless otherwise specified by the Director, two alternatives for determining compliance with soil objectives.
+All Performing Parties have, unless otherwise specified by the Director, two alternatives for determining compliance with soil objectives.
 These alternatives are:

 - i.
-A performing party may propose in the Remedial Action Work Plan to verify compliance by taking less than twenty samples for laboratory analysis.
-This must be accomplished by a representative sampling program used to characterize the distribution and concentration of hazardous substances at the former source area.
-The analytical results of all samples taken using this approach, including any and all specific samples which may be specified and/or taken by the Department, must be below the appropriate soil objective in order for the source area to be considered compliant with these Regulations; or - ii.
-A performing party may propose in the Remedial Action Work Plan to verify compliance by geometrically griding the former source area and taking not less than twenty compliance samples for laboratory analysis at the intersecting points of the grid If a performing party utilizes this criteria they may also propose a statistical analysis methodology for determining compliance.
+A Performing Party may propose in the Remedial Action Work Plan to verify compliance by taking less than twenty samples for laboratory analysis.
+This shall be accomplished by a representative sampling program used to characterize the distribution and concentration of Hazardous Substances at the former Source Area.
+The analytical results of all samples taken using this approach, including any and all specific samples which may be specified and/or taken by the Department, shall be below the appropriate soil objective in order for the Source Area to be considered compliant with these Regulations; or - ii.
+A Performing Party may propose in the Remedial Action Work Plan to verify compliance by geometrically griding the former Source Area and taking not less than twenty compliance samples for laboratory analysis at the intersecting points of the grid If a Performing Party utilizes this criteria they may also propose a statistical analysis methodology for determining compliance.
 The Department reserves the right to take or require additional compliance samples as warranted, and the statistical evaluation shall account for all samples taken.
-The methodology must meet the following criteria:
+The methodology shall meet the following criteria: - 1.
+No single sample result exceeds the soil objective by a factor of 5;

-- 1. No single sample result exceeds the soil objective by a factor of 5; - 2.
-No more than 10% of the individual sample results exceed the soil objective; and - 3.
+- 2. No more than 10% of the individual sample results exceed the soil objective; and - 3.
 No single sample result exceeds any Upper Concentration Limit as defined by Rule 8.07 (Upper Concentration Limits).

-No compliance sampling plan shall be accepted that includes sample results outside the former source area in the statistical evaluation of results.
+No compliance sampling plan shall be accepted that includes sample results outside the former Source Area in the statistical evaluation of results.